CISecurity/ArtifactExpressions/artifacts/vmware/vmware.virtual_machine.device_state.rst

 Description
 -----------

 The VMware: Virtual Machine: Device State test is used to verify no device is connected to a virtual machine if it is not required.

+The vm_device_object element is used by a vm_device_test to define the vm name, connection string, and the name of the device type to be evaluated.

+The vm_device_state element holds information regarding the connection state of the specified device.

 Technical Details
 -----------------